Undergraduate Admissions Standards

 If you have already taken the exam, you can choose to submit those scores to our office for review.
 You will not be penalized in any way if you do not submit a test score, nor will you be specifically advantaged for submitting one.

-You MUST submit an SAT or ACT score if any of the following apply:
+You MUST submit an ACT or SAT score if any of the following apply:

 - You are homeschooled

-- You attend a high school that is not regionally accredited
+- You attend a U.S. high school that is not regionally accredited

 - You received a GED or HiSET